Skip to content

 If you or someone you know is recovering from a stroke, the road to recovery can be challenging, but there are many different therapies, treatments, and equipment that can help improve the return to an active life.

-According to the CDC, almost 800,000 people a year have a stroke; 75% are new or first-time strokes.
-Stroke is the leading cause of long-term disability and affects the mobility of more than half of those over the age of 65.
+According to the CDC, almost 800,000 people a year have a stroke; of these, 75% are new or first-time strokes.
+Stroke is the leading cause of long-term disability and affects the mobility of more than half of those who are over the age of 65.

 After having a stroke, the focus on rehab to regain walking skills becomes paramount.
 Often, patients are admitted to a rehab facility, but in less severe cases, the person may work with a physical therapist on an outpatient basis and be given a progressive menu of exercises.

 Walking ability after a stroke is strongly determined by how severe the stroke was and which areas of the brain were deprived of blood flow and oxygen.
-A stroke on one side of the brain (hemisphere) impairs the other side of the body.
+In most cases, a stroke on one side of the brain (hemisphere) usually impairs the other side of the body.
 What that means is a left-sided brain injury can affect part or all of the right side of the body.
+However, different deficits may result from other types of strokes.

 Hemiparesis and hemiplegia are two common problems that can determine how much difficulty a person will have with learning to walk after a stroke.
-Hemiparesis is weakness, and hemiplegia is paralysis of one half (hemi) side or part of one side of the body.
-According to Medscape, as many as 88% of people have some hemiparesis after a stroke.
-While the bulk of function can return in the first three months, improvement can continue over a longer period due to neuroplasticity of the brain.
+Hemiparesis is weakness, whereas hemiplegia is paralysis, each being of one half (hemi) side or part of one side of the body.
+Evidence suggests that as many as 65% of patients may have hemiparesis after a stroke.
+While the bulk of function can return in the first three months, improvement can continue over a longer period due to changes in the neuroplasticity of the brain.

 Normal walking involves the smooth transfer of weight from one leg and foot to the other.
 If a stroke also affects the person’s arm, then abnormal arm swing adds to the difficulty of achieving a balanced gait.
 Many feel more stable using a cane or walker or the assistance of a caregiver.